OpenSecretCloud/OpenSecret-SDK/README.md

 #### Authentication Methods
 - `signIn(email: string, password: string): Promise<void>`: Signs in a user with the provided email and password.
-- `signUp(name: string, email: string, password: string, inviteCode: string): Promise<void>`: Signs up a new user with the provided name, email, password, and invite code.
+- `signUp(email: string, password: string, inviteCode: string, name?: string): Promise<void>`: Signs up a new user with the provided email, password, invite code, and optional name.
+- `signInGuest(id: string, password: string): Promise<void>`: Signs in a guest user with their ID and password.
+- `signUpGuest(password: string, inviteCode: string): Promise<void>`: Creates a new guest account with just a password and invite code.
+- `convertGuestToUserAccount(email: string, password: string): Promise<void>`: Converts a guest account to a regular account with email authentication.
 - `signOut(): Promise<void>`: Signs out the current user.

 #### Key-Value Storage Methods